Jesse Mirco: Vanderbilt

 On 3 January 2024, Mirco announced he would be transferring to Vanderbilt.

 At Vanderbilt he earned All SEC Honors in 2024.

 Professional career

+Saskatchewan Roughriders

 Mirco went undrafted in the 2025 NFL draft but was drafted by the Saskatchewan Roughriders of the Canadian Football League in the 2nd round (15th overall) of the 2025 CFL global draft.
-He later signed with the Roughriders on September 17, 2025.
-He made his professional debut on September 27, 2025, against the Edmonton Elks where he had four punts with a 52.3-yard average.
+He later signed with the Roughriders on 17 September 2025.
+He made his professional debut on 27 September 2025, against the Edmonton Elks where he had four punts with a 52.3-yard average.
+He played in the last five games of the regular season where he punted 28 times with a 47.4-yard average.
+He also played in both post-season games, including the 112th Grey Cup where he had six punts for a 49.3-yard average and scored one single in the team's victory over the Montreal Alouettes.

+On May 30, 2026, Mirco was released by the Roughriders as part of final roster cuts.

+Hamilton Tiger-Cats

+On 23 July 2026, it was announced that Mirco had signed with the Hamilton Tiger-Cats.
+He remained on the practice roster until his release on 1 September 2026.